LaercioSR/onde-assistir-front/README.md

 # Access the project folder in terminal/cmd
 $ cd onde-assistir-front

+# Copy the .env
+$ cp .env.example .env
+# After that it is necessary to fill the .env.

 # Install the dependencies
 $ npm install

 # Run the application with the following command
 $ npm run dev
-# If everything is correct, the application can be accessed through the URL http://localhost:5173
+# If everything is correct, the application can be accessed through the URL https://localhost:5173
 ```

 ## Technologies